Average auto loan interest rates by credit score 2024

 Factors that affect auto loan interest rates

-While your credit score plays a large part in determining your interest rate, there are other factors to consider.
+While your credit score plays a large part in determining your interest rate, there are also other factors to consider.

 Credit score

-The two most common scores used when underwriting car loans are FICO and VantageScore.
+The two most common scores used when underwriting car loans are the FICO score and VantageScore.
 Both account for several measures of financial wellness, including payment history, credit utilization, credit mix and average age of accounts.
+There are differences in the number of metrics used and how they are weighted, but both scores fall between 300 and 850.
+Competitive rates go to buyers with scores in the mid-600s and higher.

 Lenders may instead use an auto industry-specific scoring system, such as the FICO Auto Score, which ranges from 250 to 900.
 These scores consider the same factors but give more weight to risk factors associated with your likelihood of repaying an auto loan.